Copy of Legislative with 2019 Session Changes effective 1/1/20

 (c) The color code designation referenced in this section shall not be used by any operator or person to mark the boundary or location of any excavation or demolition area.
 If the excavator elects to mark the proposed excavation or demolition site, the boundary or location shall be identified using white as the identifying color or with natural color wood stakes.
 White flags or white stakes may have a thin stripe, one inch or less of the designated color code, to indicate the excavator’s proposed type of facility, if applicable.

-(d) Any contract locator acting on behalf of an operator is subject to this section.
+(f) Any contract locator acting on behalf of an operator shall be subject to this section.

 (Acts 1994, No. 94-487, p.
 911, §6; Act 2014-220, p.
 691, §1.)